0xa1a6b3b0/extended-relativity/theory.md

 The "force" of gravity is really just economy: nature minimizes boundary disagreement.

+This is Insight 1 in action: there is no gravitational force.
+The metric (determined by the boundary field) curves, and objects follow geodesics in that curved geometry.
+What we call "gravitational force" is what geodesic motion looks like when described in coordinates that don't respect the curvature.

 **The quantitative relationship:**

 The boundary dip near a mass M at distance r: